Mammoth Mountain Resort: Events

-Events

 Mammoth Mountain has hosted numerous ski and snowboarding events, including U.S. Grand Prix competitions, which serve as Olympic qualifiers for freestyle skiing and snowboarding.
 The mountain has also been a venue for FIS World Cup events, featuring disciplines such as halfpipe and slopestyle.
 Additionally, Mammoth Mountain serves as a training site for elite snowboarders due to its extensive terrain parks and consistent snowfall.